SAEON/data-portal/src/config/ansible/README.md

 Your PC is now an Ansible controller.
 You have to configure it to know where the all your hosts are.

 #### Set Ansible username of host machines
 The default username that Ansible will use when connecting to your hosts is your current username of your PC (the Ansible server).
 This isn't always ideal, so best to explicitly configure this.
-But there's a way to specify this per host anyway.
+But there's a way to specify this per host anyway, which is better.

 ```sh
 sudo mkdir /etc/ansible/group_vars